-5.1 System Representation
+4.1 System Representation

-The MarinDSM model includes the water system components described in section 2 (MMWD Water Supply System) as well as the potential projects that are being considered in the study.
-Figure 3 illustrates the MarinDSM domain downstream of Ely booster (the next potential system bottleneck for MMWD imported water after recent improvements in Kastania pump station) with potential projects that could increase water supplies to the system.
+The MarinDSM model includes the primary components of the existing Marin water system as well as the potential water management alternatives that are being considered in this strategic water supply assessment.
+Figure 3 illustrates the MarinDSM domain downstream of Ely Booster with potential projects that could increase water supplies to the system.

-An important section of the transmission system between Sonoma and Marin is the transmission line between Ely booster and Ignacio pump station, as capacities in that section can be cause bottlenecks of imported water to the MMWD system.
-The North Marin district is also included in Figure 3 due to some interactions with MMWD system, mainly in the sharing of existing and future conveyance and pump stations that convey imported water to both systems.
+An important section of the transmission system between Sonoma Water and Marin Water is the transmission line between Ely Booster and Ignacio Pump Station, as capacities in that section can be limit the delivery capability of imported water to the Marin Water system.
+The North Marin Water District is also included in Figure 3 due to some interactions with Marin Water system, mainly in the sharing of existing and future conveyance and pump stations that convey imported water to both systems.

 Figure 3.
-MarinDSM system representation of the MMWD water system including current infrastructure and potential future projects
+MarinDSM system representation of the Marin Water system including current infrastructure and potential future projects

-Figure 3 shows the system's reservoirs, water/wastewater treatment plants, potential facilities, and type of water supplied to MMWD's distribution system.
-Natural inflows into the reservoirs are from precipitation.
-Imported water comes from the Russian River delivered by the Sonoma Water via the Petaluma Aqueduct.
-Potential future inflows into the system can include new connections to the Sonoma aqueduct or ocean (brackish desalination).
-In this study, it is assumed that once the water is treated in one of the three treatment plants, it can reach all the District's system via MMWD distribution system.
-This assumption is consistent with the goals of this study, which is concerned about the availability of water supplies to meet system demands during drought events.
+Figure 3 also shows the Marin Water system reservoirs, water/wastewater treatment plants, potential facilities, and type of water supplied to Marin Water's distribution system.
+Natural inflows into the reservoirs are from precipitation runoff in the watersheds.
+Imported water originates from the Russian River delivered by the Sonoma Water via the Petaluma and North Marin Aqueduct.
+Potential future inflows into the system can include new connections to Sonoma Water transmission system or other new supplies.
+In this SWSA, it is assumed that once the water is treated in one of the three treatment plants, it can reach all of Marin Water's system via the distribution system.
+This assumption is consistent with the goals of this study, which is primarily concerned about the availability of water supplies to meet system demands during drought events.

-5.2 Model Inputs
+4.2 Model Inputs

-The current MMWD system relies on surface and imported water to supply its customers.
-The main model input to MarinDSM are local reservoir and Russian River inflows.
-MMWD reservoir inflows and reservoir capacity determine how much local supply is available and can dictate how much imported water is needed.
-The Russian River inflows determine the amount of imported water that is available to MMWD as imported water.
+The current Marin Water system relies on surface and imported water to supply its customers.
+The main model inputs to MarinDSM are local reservoir and Russian River inflows, evaporation rates from reservoirs, and system demands.
+Marin Water reservoir inflows and reservoir capacity determine how much local supply is available and can determine how much supplemental imported water is needed.
+The Russian River inflows determine the amount of water supply that is available to Marin Water and other Sonoma Water customers as imported water.

-Russian River inflows are available from October 1910 to September 2017 in a daily time step based on USGS's Basin Characterization Model (BCM) (USGS 2022) and extended to 2022 by correlation (past years between 1910 and 2017 were repeated after 2017 based on similar years).

-MMWD reservoir inflows are available from October 1927 to December of 2021 in a monthly time step.
-The DSM accounts for all the latest inflow data to reservoirs that is available and was provided by MMWD, from October 1927 to December 2021.

-For consistent time window analysis and to fill up the gap between 1910 to 1927 in the MMWD reservoir inflows, the MMWD reservoir inflows were correlated to Russian River Inflows between 1910 and 1927, when Russian River flows are available but MMWD's inflows are not.
-Appendix B shows details on the correlation of flows between two Russian River stations and total MMWD reservoir inflows.
-The established correlation allows MMWD reservoir inflows to be extended (now from 1910 to 2022) and allows the use of range of climate inflow scenarios available for the Russian River to be applied to the MMWD reservoirs.
+Russian River natural inflows are available from October 1910 to September 2017 in a daily time step based on USGS's Basin Characterization Model (BCM) (USGS 2022).
+The Russian River natural flow data was extended to 2022 by adjusting the measured Russian River total flow.
+Historical Marin reservoir inflows are available from October 1927 to December of 2021 on a monthly time step.
+The DSM accounts for all the latest inflow data to reservoirs that is available and was provided by Marin Water, from October 1927 to December 2021.
+For consistent time period analysis and to fill up the data gap between 1910 to 1927 for Marin reservoir inflows, reservoir inflows were correlated to Russian River inflows between 1910 and 1927, when Russian River flows are available but Marin Water's inflows are not.
+Appendix B presents details on the correlation of flows between two Russian River stations and total Marin Water reservoir inflows.
+The established correlation allows Marin Water reservoir inflows to be extended (now from 1910 to 2022) and allows the use of range of climate inflow scenarios available for the Russian River to be applied to Marin Water reservoirs.